splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 `Twilio <https://www.twilio.com/>`__.
 This Integration requires that you have a Twilio account and Twilio phone number.
-Please note, at this time trial Twilio accounts require all phone numbers the integration may end up calling (i.e. Splunk On-Call user’s phone numbers) to be verified by following `this process <https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio>`__.
+Please note, at this time trial Twilio accounts require all phone numbers the integration may end up calling (i.e. Splunk On-Call user's phone numbers) to be verified by following `this process <https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio>`__.
 If you would like to see how this integration works successfully before